tendermint/spec/rfc/004-priority-based-mempool.md

 ### Concurrency Issues

-> Dev and others also expressed some concerns about concurrency patters - “My concern is primarily that we currently have the downside that you can't keep receiving / broadcasting txs while updating / rechecking.“ (see https://github.com/tendermint/tendermint/issues/2147 and https://github.com/tendermint/tendermint/issues/2484)
+> Dev and others also expressed some concerns about concurrency patters - “My concern is primarily that we currently have the downside that you can't keep receiving / broadcasting txs while updating / rechecking.“ (see [this issue](https://github.com/tendermint/tendermint/issues/2147) and [this one](https://github.com/tendermint/tendermint/issues/2484))

 A smaller tree can be used to receive transactions and broadcast them to other peers.
 This tree will be merged into the main one once rechecking is done.